-- a.
-Disciplinary action shall include only the following: Oral reprimand; written reprimand; suspension without pay; demotion; or discharge. - Disciplinary action may be imposed upon an employee only for just cause.
+c.
+Disciplinary action may be imposed upon an employee only for just cause.
 Disciplinary action is usually progressive in nature, but may be imposed at any level if supported by just cause and based upon the seriousness of the offense and the particular circumstances of the employee.
-It is recognized by the parties that each situation calling for possible disciplinary action is unique to its particular circumstances and that appropriate disciplinary action will be considered in the context of such circumstances. - c.
-Disciplinary action imposed upon an employee, other than oral reprimand, may be processed as a grievance through the regular grievance procedure.
+It is recognized by the parties that each situation calling for possible disciplinary action is unique to its particular circumstances and that appropriate disciplinary action will be considered in the context of such circumstances.

+d.
+Disciplinary action imposed upon an employee, may be processed as a grievance through the regular grievance procedure.